 The instruction set includes instructions such as DECSZ fr (decrement file register and skip if zero), INCSZ fr (increment file register and skip if zero), SNB bit (bit test file register and skip if bit clear), and SB bit (bit test file register and skip if bit set).
 These instructions will cause the next instruction to be skipped if the tested condition is true.
-If a skip instruction (and the tested condition is true) then two instructions are skipped and the operation consumes three cycles.
-This is useful for conditional branching to another page where a PAGE instructions immediately follow a skip instruction then they are all skipped plus the next instruction and a cycle is consumed for each.
+If a skip instruction is immediately followed by a PAGE or BANK instruction (and the tested condition is true) then two instructions are skipped and the operation consumes three cycles.
+This is useful for conditional branching to another page where a PAGE instruction precedes a JMP.
+If several PAGE and BANK instructions immediately follow a skip instruction then they are all skipped plus the next instruction and a cycle is consumed for each.